-Robby Younes, VP of Hospitality & Lodging and Wine Director
+Robby Younes, Chief Operating Officer & Wine Director

 Robby Younes is a dynamic, accomplished senior hospitality executive and industry expert.
-A successful background in international fine dining and hotel management has laid the foundation for his dual roles as Vice President of Hospitality & Lodging at Crystal Springs and The Resort’s Wine Director.
+A successful background in international fine dining and hotel management has laid the foundation for his dual roles as Chief Operating Officer at Crystal Springs and the Resort’s Wine Director.

 Originally from Lebanon, Younes experienced many hardships in his youth as the country went through a period of turmoil.
 However it was through these hardships that he came to understand that with hard work, ambition and resilience you can achieve the unimaginable.